Elie-A-98/yeager-dapp/README.md

 **Please note that I will secure the website with an SSL certificate, but to save time I submitted it working on http for now.
 I will use certbot and integrate it with my already configured nginx server**

-There are 2 environments: dev (better: up to date and doesn't require eth) and production(outdated, needs deployment and requires sepolia eth)
+There are 2 environments: dev (better: provided accounts with eth) and production(requires you to send sepolia eth to the contract owner)

 **Dev: [http://yeager-dev.elie-atamech.com](http://yeager.elie-atamech.com)**